 #> # management_compliance <chr>, management_rules <chr>, sample_date <date>,

-#> # sample_time <chr>, depth <dbl>, transect_length <int>, …
+#> # sample_time <time>, depth <dbl>, transect_length <dbl>, …

 For more details on accessing project data, please see the Accessing Project Data article.